 We probably all know the frustration of a power outage.
 It’s a pretty common household annoyance, especially if you live in a rural area or an area with extreme weather, like much of Indiana.
 Sometimes power can go out in the whole house, only one room or only one outlet.
-Here are some steps you can try in each of these situations.
+Homeowners at this point will contact an electrician service such as fixmatic.com/service-areas/bloomfield/ for the necessary help.
+Here are some additional steps you can try in each of these situations.

 Power Out in Whole House

 Most of the time, if the power is out in the whole house, it is probably a power outage due to downed power lines, weather, or infrastructure.
 Unless you have access to a generator or other backup power, all you can really do is break out the flashlights and wait until power is restored.

 Occasionally if the power is out in your whole home, your breaker needs to be reset.
 If all of your neighbors have power, this is probably the case.
 If this is your situation, you may have a tripped breaker.
 To reset the main breaker in your home, go to the circuit breaker and flip all the breakers off.
 Turn the main breaker switch on and off several times, finishing in the “on” position.
 Then reset each of the breakers, one at a time.
 If power is restored, you are all set!
 If not, or if it causes the main breaker to trip, you have a problem with a circuit and need to call a licensed electrician for a repair.

 If power is out in only outlet, you might have a tripped GFCI.
 This is just a variation of a tripped breaker but it’s probably best to call an electrician Werribee (or someone local to your area) who can safely fix the issue.
 Many circuits in a home (especially bathrooms and kitchens) have GFCI outlets.
 GFCIs detect when current is flowing along an unintended path (like water or a person) and cut the power to that circuit until the GFCI is reset.